 Phi tai thang klom is a subcategory of phi tai hong and is a woman who died during childbirth with the baby still inside her.
 Understandably perhaps, she is always in a bad mood.

 Even though the baby had not been delivered when she passed away, a phi tai thang klom often makes an appearance with a baby in her arms and humming a chilling lullaby.
 These ghostly apparitions are usually not harmful, though they are known to make those who see them lose control of their bladders, or see their hair turn white overnight with fright.

-Having no clue about his wife’s demise, Mak started to wonder why neighbours kept their distance or appeared terrified whenever the wife and son were mentioned in conversation.
-He finally realised his wife was dead and was saved by a revered monk who managed to appease Nak’s spirit.
+Having no clue about his wife’s demise, Mak started to wonder why neighbors kept their distance or appeared terrified whenever the wife and son were mentioned in conversation.
+He finally realized his wife was dead and was saved by a revered monk who managed to appease Mae Nak’s spirit.